GnosGnas/Side-Channel-Analysis/README.md

 # Side-Channel-Analysis
 ####// More updates to be added

+### Aim of the project:
+To evaluate Shakti's AES accelerators using *Test Vector Leakage Assessment*.
+Other experiments were also performed and are part of this repository.
+The project related work can be found in Emulation-based-TVLA/AES-with-wrapper.

 ## Overview of SASEBO-GIII Board:
 The SASEBO-GIII is a successor of SASEBO-GII board, and is for further side-channel attack experimentation.
 The board has Xilinx 28-nm Kintex-7 FPGA device, which enables advanced measurement with on-the-edge